 I know I always appreciate cute dog pics on Facebook, Instagram, and Twitter, and all your friends will, too.
 Time to change that relationship status!

 What other dating tips do you have for dog lovers?
-Let me know in the comments below!
+Does your significant other love dogs as much as you?
+Let us know in the comments below!